-- int PyRun_AnyFile (FILE fp, const char filename) This is a simplified interface to PyRun_AnyFileExFlags () below, leaving closeit set to 0 and flags set to NULL. - int PyRun_AnyFileFlags (FILE fp, const char filename, PyCompilerFlags flags) This is a simplified interface to PyRun_AnyFileExFlags () below, leaving the closeit argument set to 0.
+int PyRun_AnyFile (FILE fp, const char filename)

+This is a simplified interface to PyRun_AnyFileExFlags () below, leaving closeit set to 0 and flags set to NULL.

+int PyRun_AnyFileFlags (FILE fp, const char filename, PyCompilerFlags flags)

+This is a simplified interface to PyRun_AnyFileExFlags() below, leaving the closeit argument set to 0.

-int PyRun_AnyFileEx(FILE fp, const char filename, int closeit) This is a simplified interface to PyRun_AnyFileExFlags() below, leaving the flags argument set to NULL.
+int PyRun_AnyFileEx (FILE fp, const char filename, int closeit)

+This is a simplified interface to PyRun_AnyFileExFlags() below, leaving the flags argument set to NULL.

-- int PyRun_AnyFileExFlags (FILE fp, const char filename, int closeit, PyCompilerFlags flags) If fp refers to a file associated with an interactive device (console or terminal input or Unix pseudo-terminal), return the value of PyRun_InteractiveLoop(), otherwise return the result of PyRun_SimpleFile().
-If filename is NULL, this function uses "???" as the filename. - int PyRun_SimpleString(const char command) This is a simplified interface to PyRun_SimpleStringFlags() below, leaving the PyCompilerFlags argument set to NULL.
+int PyRun_AnyFileExFlags (FILE fp, const char filename, int closeit, PyCompilerFlags flags)

+If fp refers to a file associated with an interactive device (console or terminal input or Unix pseudo-terminal), return the value of PyRun_InteractiveLoop(), otherwise return the result of PyRun_SimpleFile(). filename is decoded from the filesystem encoding (sys.getfilesystemencoding()).
+If filename is NULL, this function uses "???" as the filename.

+int PyRun_SimpleString (const char command)

+This is a simplified interface to PyRun_SimpleStringFlags() below, leaving the PyCompilerFlags argument set to NULL.